 Our medical affairs team works closely with our sales team to increase surgeon activity and training.
 Surgeon activity includes both the number of surgeons performing iFuse procedures as well as the number of procedures performed per surgeon.
-As of September 30, 2020 and 2019, in the U.S., more than 1,500 surgeons and 1,400 surgeons, respectively, have been trained on iFuse and have treated at least one patient.
-Outside the U.S., as of September 30, 2020 and 2019, more than 600 surgeons have been trained on iFuse and have treated at least one patient.
+As of March 31, 2021 and 2020, in the U.S., more than 1,600 surgeons and 1,400 surgeons, respectively, have been trained on iFuse and have treated at least one patient.
+Outside the U.S., as of March 31, 2021 and 2020, more than 700 surgeons and 600 surgeons, respectively, have been trained on iFuse and have treated at least one patient.
 We will continue to pursue the remainder of the approximately 7,500 target surgeons in the U.S., as well as international surgeons for training in the future.

 The COVID-19 outbreak challenged our traditional method of hands-on cadaveric and dry-lab training.
-Therefore, in addition to utilizing a virtual education series for surgeons and mid-level practitioners for training activities, we began using a portable, radiation free, haptics and computer-based simulator for training purposes in July 2020.
-We will focus on increasing the number of procedures performed by active iFuse surgeons, converting recently trained surgeons to first case, and converting inactive surgeons to active surgeons.
+Therefore, in addition to utilizing a virtual education series for surgeons and mid-level practitioners for training activities, we began using the SI-BONE SImulator; a portable, radiation-free, haptics and computer-based simulator for training purposes.
+Starting in July 2020 we began deploying the SImulators to cover all US regions and European subsidiaries and had 24 SImulators in our offices and the field as of the date of this report.